dgraph-io/cloud-docs/content/cloud-quick-start.md

 title = "Dgraph Cloud Quick Start" weight = 2
 [menu.main]
-    parent = "slash-graphql"
+    parent = "cloud"
 +++

 ## Introduction

-Welcome to [Dgraph Cloud](https://dgraph.io/slash-graphql), the world’s most advanced, hosted GraphQL backend.
+Welcome to [Dgraph Cloud](https://dgraph.io/cloud), the world’s most advanced, hosted GraphQL backend.
 By now, you should have created your first deployment, and you're looking for a quick-start guide to test it out.
 Don't worry, in this document we got you covered.

 In this guide, we will create a database for a small app from the ground up using Dgraph Cloud.
 The easy steps you will learn in this tutorial are fundamental to using Dgraph Cloud, and mastering them will give you a better understanding of the powerful features available.